 BBII is currently reporting an overall delay to substantial completion, including the intermediate milestone of Segment 4/Test Track (first eight miles of electrification) completion.
-This delay is being evaluated by BBII and JPB and does not constitute a schedule extension for the program at this time.
+This delay, which has the potential to impact testing of the initial EMU trainsets as well as pre-revenue testing, is being evaluated by BBII and JPB and does not constitute a schedule extension for the program at this time.